nachocaru/xaprb.com/content/blog/2008-12-23-does-mysql-really-have-an-open-source-business-model.md

 As I see it, the changes in MySQL's business models over the last few years have produced a self-reinforcing cycle, something like this:

 1. Experienced customers who understand the merits of open-source software recognize that MySQL has trended towards closed-source and isn't really offering a compelling open-source value.
-They don't buy, and&#8230;
+They don't buy, and...
-2.  &#8230; MySQL trends further towards closed-source and tries to sell that; as a result, customers new to open-source software are not educated about its true value.
+2.  ...
+MySQL trends further towards closed-source and tries to sell that; as a result, customers new to open-source software are not educated about its true value.

 So instead of making MySQL more open-source and evangelizing that, MySQL might have left themselves few options other than to fall back to closed-source models.
 And that virtually requires closed-source products to sell.
 You can call it "feature differentiation," or "value add," or even "crippleware" (and Monty Widenius himself has done that) -- the fact is it's not open-source MySQL is trying to sell.
 Their offerings that are closest to being open-source are not for sale.